Higher congruence companion forms: Toolkit

 We now give examples of substantial deformation conditions.
+(The reader may compare these with examples E1 -- E4 in \cite{Tay1}.)
 From here on, for the rest of the section, $F$ is a finite extension of $\Q_l$ for some prime $l$.
 As in the definition above, let $\overline\rho:G_F\longrightarrow GL_2(\pmb{k})$ be a residual representation.

 \begin{example} Assume that the residue characteristic of $F$ is different from $p $.
 Suppose that the order of $\rb(I_F)$ is co-prime to $p$, and let $d:G_F \longrightarrow W^\times$ be a character lifting $\textrm{det}\overline\rho$.
 The collection of liftings of $\rb$ which factor through $G_F/(I_F \cap \mathrm{ker}\rb)$ and have determinant $d$ is a substantial deformation condition.
 The tangent space has dimension $\D_{\pmb{k}}H^0(G_F,\Ad^0\rb)$. \end{example}